cpressler/traefik-demo-with-app/README.md

 When using the DNS challenge, The acme client will contact your DNS provider and make a TXT record entry, which a hash value.
 It will then wait (controlled by delayBeforeCheck in traefikv2.toml) to verify that it can look this up via the name server to make sure then entry was made
 At that point it will then generate a certificate and delete the TXT record if it can.
-Some DNS providers have issues when deleting but it not a long term issue and you can delete these on your own later via the DNS provider website admin. in order to force a new certificate to be generated you must clear out acme.json to 0 bytes OR delete the entry in acme.json that hold the json body for that domain you want regenerated.
+Some DNS providers have issues when deleting but it's not a long term issue and you can delete these on your own later via the DNS provider website admin. in order to force a new certificate to be generated you must clear out acme.json to 0 bytes OR delete the entry in acme.json that hold the json body for that domain you want regenerated.